Conditional Rendering in LWC

 New Directive In LWC:

-From Spring’23, Salesforce introduced new directives for conditional rendering: lwc:if, lwc:elseif, and lwc:else.
-These are recommended over the legacy if:true|false.
+Starting Spring’23, Salesforce introduced new directives for conditional rendering: lwc:if, lwc:elseif, and lwc:else, which are recommended over the legacy if:true|false.

 First One: Simple Conditional Rendering